-I work out pretty regularly.
-I do a little cardio, yoga, and some weights.
-I never have run longer than 2 miles.
+I work out pretty regularly, I do a little cardio, yoga, and some weights.
+Never have I run longer than 2 miles.
 I never thought I could do more than that.
-I ran four miles the other day.
+The other day, I ran four miles.
 My face was incredibly flushed.
 As I looked at myself, I had this ah-ha moment, where I pinpointed the fear of failure regarding this task.

 When I was in middle school and tried to run the 10-minute mile, I was slow.
 It took me 15 minutes.
 When I finally finished my face was red as a beet, almost purple.
 Kids would make fun of me.
 Saying, “Oh my God your face is SO red” or “you look like a cartoon when it gets mad”.
-It made me hate running so much.
-I just thought something was wrong with me.
-I felt this huge relief to pinpoint a lie I had been telling myself that was keeping me from what I could actually accomplish.
+It made me hate running so much, I just thought something was wrong with me.
+It was a huge relief to pinpoint a lie I had been telling myself that was keeping me from what I could actually accomplish.
 I am a runner.

 What lies do we tell ourselves or what expectations do others have that make us feel like an Imposter?